sEbi3/UnitedCallouts/README.md

 > [!WARNING]
 > Callouts that need **Enable All Interiors** are set to "false" by default.<br>
 > If you want to have callouts that use interiors, you need this mod and edit the configuration in the UnitedCallouts.ini file.
+> Note: You can also use any other third-party plugin that will allow the Player to enter interiors.

 * A legal copy of GTA5 <i>(Retail, EpicGames or Steam)</i><br>